 A common question we are asked is, “When should I buy travel insurance?”
 Our customers know a plan is important but aren’t sure of the “travel insurance sweet spot”.
 Do they purchase before a trip is booked?
 The same day it's booked?
 After the trip is paid off?
 Before or after they depart?

-There are only three "rules" about when you can buy insurance:
+There are only three "rules" about when to buy a travel insurance plan:

-TIC, Travel Guard and RSA offer All-Inclusive packages that cover for medical emergency and evacuation as well as cancellation, delay, and baggage.
-They also offer Cancellation-Only plans.
-They will cover for a specified period of time, which must begin on the day you leave Canada and cover you until you return.
-What this means is once you have left Canada, you cannot purchase any of these policies.
-Also, you cannot just purchase coverage for a portion of the trip, you must fully insure it.
-If you do not, then the policy would be considered invalid and would not provide the protection you needed it for.
+Only a few travel insurance companies on InsureMyTrip offer plans that cover medical emergencies and evacuation as well as cancellation, delay and baggage.
+Some companies offer cancellation-only plans as well.
+All plans available on InsureMyTrip must be purchased before you leave Canada, you cannot purchase any of these plans once you have departed.
+Importantly, you cannot purchase coverage for only a portion of your trip; you must fully insure it.
+If you do not, then the plan would be considered invalid and not provide coverage.